ConduceInc/conduce-python-api/README.md

 This library implements the most commonly used Conduce API endpoints.
 It can be used for creating datasets and ingesting data, managing lenses and templates, and uploading various resources.

 `api.py` is the majority of the implementation.  `conduce.py` is a command line utility for invoking the API.
-It also servers as a representative implementation of the library.
+It also serves as a representative implementation of the library.

 # Prerequisites